kiwix/kiwix-js-pwa/README.md

 and **[Wikivoyage by Kiwix](https://www.microsoft.com/store/apps/9N5SB90Q4JBJ)**.
 They will automatically update when a new package is available.
 If you are using **Linux**, then the [Electron AppImage package](http://kiwix.github.io/kiwix-js-pwa/app) of Kiwix JS also (optionally) self-updates, as does the installable [Windows Electron package](http://kiwix.github.io/kiwix-js-pwa/app).
-All other apps can (optionally) notify you when a new version is available, and give you a download link.
+Other apps will notify you when an update is available.

 ## Universal Progressive Web App